Signs You Are Dating a Man Child and How to Handle It

 When I first started dating my boyfriend Jim, I thought he was just a fun-loving, silly guy.
-But over time, I realized his behaviors were really signs I was dating an adult man who acts like a child, also known as a “man-child.”
+But over time, I realized his behaviors were signs.
+I was dating an adult man who acts like a child, also known as a “man child.”

 What is a Man-Child?

-A man-child is a grown man who displays emotional and behavioral traits usually associated with teenagers and children, rather than their adult age.
-For example, a man-child may avoid taking responsibility for their actions, rely financially on others, lack ambition, and in general not display the maturity expected of their age.
+For example, a man-child may avoid taking responsibility for their actions.
+He might rely financially on others.
+He can lack ambition.
+In general, he might not display the maturity expected of their age.

 1: Avoiding Responsibility

-The biggest sign you’re dating a man-child is their tendency to avoid responsibility at all costs.
-When something goes wrong, a man-child will come up with excuses, blame others, or flat out deny they had anything to do with it.
+The biggest sign you’re dating a man child is their tendency to avoid responsibility at all costs.
+When something goes wrong, a man child makes excuses.
+They blame others or deny any responsibility for the situation.

 They can never just own up to their mistakes.
-This makes it really hard to resolve conflicts in the relationship because a man-child won’t take accountability for their part.
+This makes resolving conflicts difficult.
+A man-child won’t take accountability for their part in the issues.

 For example, one time Jim forgot to pay an important bill on time.
 Instead of apologizing for messing up, he blamed me for not reminding him.
 This blame shifting means nothing ever gets resolved.